Dhaval1094/MVP-UnitTesting-Basics-Swift/README.md

 In summary main benefits with this pattern over MVC are as follows

 * It provides better Unit testing compatibility than MVC
-* Isolate all the objects so easy to troubleshooting
+* Isolate all the objects so easy for troubleshooting
 * Business logic reliability